-7. Parking Fee # - Funding is provided to implement Substitute House Bill 2416 (state park fees).
-The bill prohibits the State Parks and Recreation Commission from charging a fee for parking or for general park access.
-Currently, Parks receives \$3.4 million per year from parking and general park access fees.
+7. Parking Fee # - Currently, Parks receives \$3.4 million per year from parking and general park access fees.
 According to Parks, the cost to collect fees is \$836,000 per year and requires 22 FTEs.
-Funding is provided to compensate for lost fee revenue, less a portion of the cost to collect fees.
+Parks is prohibited from charging a fee for parking or for general park access until July 1, 2007.
+Funding is provided to compensate for lost fee revenue, less a portion of the cost and staff to collect fees.